ConstantKrieg/PageRank/doc/specification.md

 ## Data structures
 PageRank will take at first a directed graph as an argument with nodes being the ranked items.
 Every data structure will be implemented from the beginning.

-There will also be a functionality to convert undirected graphs into directed ones.
+A list is also used for the graph to handle nodes and for nodes to handle edges